isomerpages/nlb-biblioasia/_holding-area/The Origin Stories of Keramat Kusu.md

 The keramat was enlarged in the early 20th century.
 There are two plaques on the site, one in Baba Malay and Jawi dated 1917 and the other in Hokkien Chinese dated 1921.
 The Baba Malay plaque is dedicated to “Dato Nenek Kusu” and was emplaced by Baba Hoe Beng Whatt, a Peranakan (Straits Chinese).
 It includes a list of Baba Chinese who donated money to erect the shrine.
 The 1921 plaque also bears the names of donors to the shrines, many of whom were the same people who had donated earlier.
 The text on the plaque mentions that the “old fairy of Kusu Island” (龟屿老仙女) visited Hoe’s house with a child.
 The second plaque indicates that the shrine was expanded again in 1921.

-#### **The keramat was especially popular with couples seeking to have children and for prognosticating winning lottery numbers and it received visitors year-round.**

 <div style="margin: 20px"> <b>Fishermen’s Friends</b><br>
 	A <i>Straits Times</i> report in 1929 offers one of the oldest descriptions of the origins of the keramat.
 The reporter spoke to an old man at Joo Chiat (the implication being he was Baba or Straits Chinese), who gave an account that deserves to be retold in detail:<br><br>